 Our FreedomPop Review

 If you’re shopping for family plans, know that FreedomPop doesn’t offer any group discounts, but you do earn extra data each month by referring friends to FreedomPop.
-For each friend that you refer, you get an additional 50MB of free data.
-And they’re not just one-time rewards: You continue to get 50MB for free every month that your friend keeps their account with FreedomPop — which can add up to a lot of free data, especially if you’re already on the free monthly plan.
+For each friend that you refer, you get an additional 50MB of free data for every month that your friend keeps their account with FreedomPop — which can add up to a lot of bonus data, especially if you’re already on the free monthly plan.

 |In Business Since||2011|

 |Best For||People who want the cheapest plans possible|

 |Standout Features||$0/month 200-500MB plan; earn 50MB of data for each friend referred; share up to 100MB between friends|

 |Terms||No contracts; month-to-month service you can downgrade, upgrade, or cancel anytime.|

 |Fees||$10 transfer fee between carriers|